vidhi-thakur/Miscellaneous1/README.md

-# miscellaneous-repo
+# prime-number
- It is a practice repo to parctice additional questions.
+ It is a practice repo to check if a number (for ex: someone's date of birth) is a prime number.